Binyamin Temkin: Biography

 Born in Monterrey, Mexico in 1945, he studied his BA in Economics at the University of Nuevo León, and participated in the leftist student movements of the 1960s.
-Temkin made aliyah to Israel in 1971.
+Temkin emigrated to Israel in 1971.
 He was awarded an MA by the Hebrew University of Jerusalem and a PhD by Columbia University, and published several papers on political science.

 He began his political activism with left-wing groups at the Hebrew University, and was involved with Moked and the Left Camp of Israel, before joining Ratz.
 He chaired its council between 1985 and 1989.
 From 1989 until 1992 he was the Ratz party's Secretary General, and in 1992 was elected to the Knesset on the Meretz list (then an alliance of Ratz, Mapam and Shinui).
 He chaired the Subcommittee on Distressed Youth and the Parliamentary Inquiry Committee on Violence Among Youth, before losing his seat in the 1996 elections.
 From 1996 to 1999 he was Secretary General of the Meretz party.

 After failing to be re-elected in 1999, he returned to Mexico to work as an academic.
 He was due to replace Amnon Rubinstein after he resigned from the Knesset in 2002, but turned it down, with Uzi Even taking the place instead.